webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 // view layer 3 of myTexture as a 2d texture const as2D = myTexture.createView({
-  viewDimension: '2d',
+  dimension: '2d',
   baseArrayLayer: 3,
   arrayLayerCount: 1,
 });

 // view of myTexture as a cubemap const asCube = myTexture.createView({
-  viewDimension: 'cube',
+  dimension: 'cube',
 });
 ```

 In compatibility mode you can only use one view dimension and you have to
-choose which viewDimension when you create the texture.
+choose which view dimension when you create the texture.
 A 2D texture with
 1 layer defaults to only being usable as a `'2d'` view.
 A 2D texture with
 more than 1 layer defaults to only being usable as a `'2d-array`' view.
 If you want something other than the default you must tell WebGPU.
 For example,